 Then the eBCS receiver authenticates the HCFA base keys by comparing the computed B(s, c, k-1) and the cached B(s, c, k-1).
 After successful key authentication, the eBCS receiver authenticates eBCSData(s, c, k, *) and eBCSData(s, c, k+1).

-12.15.4 No frame authentication with mandatory higher layer source authentication
+12.15.4 No frame authentication with mandatory higher layer source authentication (HLSA)

 If neither PKFA nor HCFA is used, the content source authentication mechanism shall be provided by the higher layer.
 The higher layer source authentication mechanism is out of scope of this standard.
-In this case, only eBCS Data frames are used.
+In this case, only eBCS Data frames for DL or E-BCS UL frames for UL are used.